 Regulatory risk is defined as the failure to comply with applicable laws and regulations or supervisory requirements, or the exclusion of provisions of relevant regulatory requirements out of operational procedures.
-This risk is managed and mitigated through the Bank Board Risk Management Committee and the Bank Enterprise Wide Governance and Compliance unit which ensures that
+This risk is managed and mitigated through the Bank Board Risk Management Committee and the Bank Enterprise Wide Governance and Compliance unit which ensures that:

-- Comprehensive and consistent compliance policies and procedures exist covering the Bank: - A proactive and complete summary statement of the Bank's position on ethics and compliance exists; reporting structure of the Bank Enterprise Wide Compliance Function exists that ensures independence and - effectiveness; and that - Yearic compliance and awareness training targeting employees in compliance sensitive areas is carried out.
+- Comprehensive and consistent compliance policies and procedures exist covering the Bank; - A proactive and complete summary statement of the Bank's position on ethics and compliance exists; A reporting structure of the Bank Enterprise Wide Compliance Function exists that ensures independence and - A reporting structure of the Bank Enterprise Wide Compliance Function exists that ensures independence an effectiveness; and that - Yearic compliance and awareness training targeting employees in compliance sensitive areas is carried out.